Customer Experience Strategy: A Complete Playbook

 Before I delve into my top tips on how to create a customer experience strategy, I want to share key elements that contribute to a well-rounded CX strategy.

-Start by reviewing your company's current approach to customer support.
-The goal is to determine what's working well for your business and where you can improve.
+Start by reviewing your company‘s customer support baseline.
+The goal is to determine what’s working well for your business and where you can improve.

-If you're unsure where to start, try checking your company's help desk or call center data for key success metrics such as Net Promoter Score, customer satisfaction score, and churn rate.
+If you‘re unsure where to start, try checking your company’s help desk ticket data or call center data for key success metrics such as NPS, customer satisfaction score, and churn rate.
 If you're scoring below expectations, dig deeper into the problem and figure out where exactly things are turning sour for your customers.

 2. Create a customer journey map.

 Another crucial element of your customer experience strategy is a customer journey map.
 A customer journey map outlines all of the interactions between a customer and your business, including any pain points they encounter along the way.
-This resource not only helps you identify friction within your customer experience but also indicates how to replace it with delight.
+In my experience, this resource not only helps you identify friction within your customer experience, but helps you see how to improve it.
+It’s also useful to gain internal buy-in.

 3. Train your customer service staff.